George Speaight: Later life

 He retained an interest in the theatre, being a co-founder the London Munich Puppet Players; a founding member of the Society for Theatre Research, editing its journal Theatre Notebook from 1969 to 1976; and producing a catalogue of 19th century plays.
 He held prominent roles at the Union Internationale de la Marionnette, at the British Puppet and Model Theatre Guild, and as a jury member at the International Festival of Puppet Theatre at Bucharest.
-He founded or co-founded several other theatrical enterprises.
+He founded or co-founded several other theatrical enterprises, e.g. the "London Puppet Players" with Susanne Forster and Stefan Fichert from Germany.
 He was a Fellow of the Royal Society of Arts.

 In 1968 Speaight became a trustee of Pollock's Toy Museum after its then owner Marguerite Fawdry turned her private museum into an educational charitable trust.
 He retired as a trustee in 2003 and in his honour Pollock's held the exhibition - 'George Speaight, a Life in Toy Theatre'.

 Speaight left reference publishing in 1974, but continued with theatrical activities during a long retirement.
 In 1980 he published The Book of Clowns and A History of the Circus.
 The George Speaight Collection of theatrical ephemera and archive material is held by the Department of Theatre and Performance at the Victoria and Albert Museum in London.

 In 1946 he married Mary Olive Mudd, a wood engraver.
 He was much affected by her death, five weeks before his own in December 2005, aged 91.
 Together they had a son, Antony Speaight, QC, and a daughter, Margaret Hebblethwaite, the journalist.